vivekteega/flowallet-testnet/README.md

 1. options - (optional, options detailed at end of module)

 Note: type is mandatory while sending but optional while requesting in case of Application Data.
 This allows ApplicationData to span different types in retrieval.

 Note: Application Data results are not stored in local IndexedDB  by Standard Operations Framework.

+Note: If a blank REQUEST APPLICATION DATA is made, then cloud will give all application data at the admin ID of the application

 ## 4. GENERAL DATA PARAMETERS AND OPTIONS